HOMEFRONT Threat Assessment: April 2026

 - FBI reports cyber threats to critical infrastructure intensify as US cybercrime losses hit $21 billion, exposes risk - Industrial Cyber

-Iranian Operations
+Iranian State-Affiliated Operations

 Russian GRU Operations